 OILART – the right response at the right time

-The outcome of the OILART project is a concept that improves capabilities to command a major oil spill response operation at sea.
-This is achieved first through providing a set of tools that facilitate coordinating the cooperation among response authorities.
-The second part of the concept consists of the tactical principles guiding the response commander to design the use of response resources in the maritime operation at hand.
+The outcome of the OILART project was a concept that improved capabilities to command a major oil spill response operation at sea.
+This was achieved first through providing a set of tools that facilitate coordinating the cooperation among response authorities.
+The second part of the concept consisted of the tactical principles guiding the response commander to design the use of response resources in the maritime operation at hand.

-The OILART project is following the principles of a co-design process in which the authorities are working together.
+The OILART project followed the principles of a co-design process in which the authorities were working together.
 According to Finnish law, in addition to the Finnish Border Guard and the Regional Rescue Services, the oil spill response authorities include the Finnish Environment Institute, the Finnish Transport and Communications Agency and the Defense Forces.
 Other important actors include authorities in the neighboring countries as well as the private sector and non-governmental organizations.

-In the OILART project, the particular professional knowledge of the different actors is harnessed through scenario-based project workshops.
-Designing, testing and evaluating are the crucial steps in the OILART concept development process.
-As an outcome, the actors have co-designed an operational art concept for oil response that will be jointly approved.
+In the OILART project, the particular professional knowledge of the different actors was harnessed through scenario-based project workshops.
+Designing, testing and evaluating were the crucial steps in the OILART concept development process.
+As an outcome, the actors co-designed an operational art concept for oil response that will be jointly approved.

-Towards the end of the project, the concept will be further tested in live exercises led by Finland.
-Units from Northern Baltic Sea countries will participate in these exercises.
+Towards the end of the project, the concept was further tested in live exercises led by Finland.
+Units from Baltic Sea countries participated in these exercises.

-Besides the concrete outcomes created by the project, thanks to the multi-sectoral design process, general societal capabilities to respond to safety or security incidents will be further strengthened.
+Besides the concrete outcomes created by the project, thanks to the multi-sectoral design process, general societal capabilities to respond to safety or security incidents were further strengthened.

-The OILART project is funded by the European Union, the European Maritime and Fisheries Fund.
-The project is led by the Finnish Border Guard Headquarters and it will run till the end of 2020.
+The OILART project was funded by the European Union, the European Maritime and Fisheries Fund.
+The project was led by the Finnish Border Guard Headquarters and it ran till the end of 2021.